MonaMandor/Coder/README.md

 Coder is a Flutter desktop  project that leverages the ICD-10-CM Data from [ICD10Data](https://www.icd10data.com/ICD10CM/).
 Applicable to all countries licenced and coding according to  ICD-10-CM including:
-Australia
+Australia,
-Bahrain
+Bahrain,
-Bosnia and Herzegovina
+Bosnia and Herzegovina,
-Bulgaria
+Bulgaria,
-Ireland
+Ireland,
-Lithuania
+Lithuania,
-Macedonia
+Macedonia,
-Moldova
+Moldova,
-Montenegro
+Montenegro,
-New Zealand
+New Zealand,
-Qatar
+Qatar,
-Saudi Arabia
+Saudi Arabia,
-Serbia
+Serbia,
-Singapore
+Singapore,
-Slovenia
+Slovenia,
-Tonga
+Tonga,
-Turkey
+Turkey,
-Tuvalu
+Tuvalu,
-Ukraine
+Ukraine,
 The application provides a user-friendly interface for medical coders to search, find, and work with codes in a fast and efficient manner.

 ## Simulation Stage